SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The first thing to know before booking your cruise is that there are a few different companies.
 From my experience, they all seem to be about the same, just with different routes and/or prices for their trips.

-The Blue and Gold Fleet, the Red and White Fleet, the Golden Gate Ferry, and the San Francisco Bay Ferry are the four main companies offering bay cruises and commuter service to points around the bay.
+The Blue and Gold Fleet, the Red and White Fleet, the Golden Gate Ferry, and the San Francisco Bay Ferry are the four main companies offering ferry service in San Francisco and commuter service to points around the bay.

 To visit “The Rock,” there is a separate company that operates to and from Alcatraz only.